Culture of Gujarat: The chewing of Betel leaves (paan) in Gujarat

 The chewing of the betel leaf, known as paan in Gujarati, is part of many Asian cultures, especially those of China and Vietnam.
 Preparation techniques vary from using hands to feet to help in grinding and extracting exotic flavours.
 The nut is either slivered or grated, often flavored with spices according to local tradition and usually wrapped in a betel leaf (betel leaf comes from the betel pepper plant, Piper betle, which is not botanically related to the betel palm, Areca catechu), along with some lime (calcium oxide or calcium hydroxide) to better extract the alkaloids.
 Some people also chew tobacco, marijuana, or cocaine along with betel nut.
 After about 20 minutes of chewing, the fibrous residue which remains of the nut is spat out onto the street, where it remains visible due to its characteristic bright red color.

 In Gujarat, betel (paan) chewing is as popular as tobacco smoking is global.
 Paan is often served wrapped in a betel leaf.

 In Gujarat and the rest of India, paan has played an important part in social life and customs for hundreds of years.
 In the courts of Medieval Rulers, the betel leaf or paan was offered as part of hospitality, friendship, and love.
 Kings also relished betel leaves after sex.

-In Gujarat, an annual "Khemcho Majama" competition is held where the participants are rewarded based on their thook-cho art.

 The different types of paans are: